Ferie/Gulpfile/README.md

 ## Run Gulp

-In a node environment, simply run:
+In the terminal command line simply run:

 ```
 gulp